 Just the sight of this Easter Bunny Cake floods back so many memories and emotions from days gone by.

-Easter Bunny Cake Recipe Like Mom Used to Make
+Easter Bunny Cake

 It was truly a magical time in our household.

-My Mom had torn out of the Parade Magazine from The Washington Post those many years ago.
+My Mom had torn it out of the Parade Magazine from The Washington Post all those years ago.

 Holding this piece of paper in my hands makes me think of my young Mom with 4 kids who wanted to make our Easter as special as possible.